Human Services Technology

 shinman@gtcc.edu

 The Human Services Technology Department offers classes in three formats: seated, hybrid, and online.
-Some courses do not meet in the online format; thus, you cannot accomplish the degree completely online.
-While many classes meet in the evenings, there may be some classes that meet only in the day, depending on scheduling and demand.
+Some courses do not meet online, so you cannot complete the degree completely online.
+Although many classes meet in the evenings, some classes may meet just during the day, depending on scheduling and demand.
 In addition, most work-based learning (WBL) experiences require that you be available during regular business hours.

-The associate's degree is appropriate for you if you are entering the field with no prior degree and wish to work with substance abusers in a recovery setting.
+The associate degree is appropriate for you if you are entering the field with no prior degree and wish to work with substance abusers in a recovery setting.

 You can complete the program in two years if you attend full time.
 You may also attend part time and complete the program at your own pace.
 You may need to take additional English or reading courses, which may extend the time necessary to complete the program.

-Yes, you can earn both degrees, but doing so may take slightly longer since the degree programs have different course requirements.
+Yes, you can earn both degrees, but doing so will probably take longer since the degree programs have different course requirements.
 For more information on specific courses in the programs, refer to the Human Services Technology section of the Course Catalog.

 Local agencies conduct internships.
 For Substance Abuse Concentration Students, these agencies provide primary substance abuse treatment services and have North Carolina Substance Abuse Professional Practice Board (NCSAPPB) credentialed substance abuse counselors and/or supervisors on staff.
 A faculty advisor works with you to discuss sites that best suit your interests, strengths, and schedule.